Ether-Aurora/Ether-Aurora/readme.md

 # Ether Aurora

-Written by Adoramis in 2025
+Written by Adoramis in 2025.

-It is a document including all the things the author knows about FTC
+It is a collection of documents including all the things we know about FTC.